 A door hanger will let residents know their upgrade was successful.
 If the technician cannot perform the upgrade, a door hanger will be left with instructions to call to make an appointment.

-If you are both an electric and natural gas NorthWestern Energy customer, the new electric meter will be installed first and the new gas module will be installed during a follow-up visit to your home or business within the following eight weeks.
+If you are both an electric and natural gas NorthWestern Energy customer, the new electric meter will be installed first and the new gas module will be installed during a follow-up visit to your home or business in about eight weeks.

-NorthWestern Corporation, doing business as NorthWestern Energy, provides essential energy infrastructure and valuable services that enrich lives and empower communities while serving as long-term partners to our customers and communities.
-We are working to deliver safe, reliable, and innovative energy solutions that create value for customers, communities, employees, and investors.
-This includes bridging our history as a regulated utility safely providing low-cost and reliable service with our future as a globally-aware company offering a broader array of services performed by highly-adaptable and skilled employees.
-We provide electricity and / or natural gas to approximately 753,600 customers in Montana, South Dakota, Nebraska and Yellowstone National Park.
+NorthWestern Energy provides essential energy infrastructure and valuable services that enrich lives and empower communities while serving as long-term partners to our customers and communities.
+We work to deliver safe, reliable, and innovative energy solutions that create value for customers, communities, employees, and investors.
+We do this by providing low-cost and reliable service performed by highly-adaptable and skilled employees.
+We provide electricity and / or natural gas to approximately 764,200 customers in Montana, South Dakota, Nebraska, and Yellowstone National Park.
 We have provided service in South Dakota and Nebraska since 1923 and in Montana since 2002.
-More information is available on the company's Web site at www.northwesternenergy.com.

 Jo Dee Black